Eyescale/Equalizer/README.rst

 2.1.
 New Features
 ~~~~~~~~~~~~~~~~~

--   Automic local and remote configuration using the GPU-SD library
+-   `Automic local and remote configuration`_ using the `GPU-SD library
--   Initial release of Sequel, a simplification and utility layer on top
+-   Initial release of `Sequel`_, a simplification and utility layer on
-    of Equalizer, enabling rapid development of clustered multi-GPU
+    top of Equalizer, enabling rapid development of clustered multi-GPU
     applications
 -   Runtime failure tolerance detecting hardware and software failures
 -   Tile compounds for fill-limited rendering such as volume raycasting
-    and raytracing
+    and interactive raytracing

+-   Distributed queue
--   -   RDMA-based connection class for InfiniBand
+-   RDMA-based connection class for InfiniBand
 -   Support push-based object distribution